 Role of De Nederlandsche Bank

-As per the constitutional changes of 10 October 2010, Bonaire, Saba and St. Eustatius, hereinafter referred to as the BES islands, became public entities within the kingdom of the Netherlands.
-Consequently the Dutch minister of finance is responsible for regulating the financial markets in the BES islands.
+As per the constitutional changes on 10 October 2010, Bonaire, Saba and St. Eustatius (the BES islands), became public entities within the Kingdom of the Netherlands.
+Consequently, the Dutch Minister of Finance is responsible for regulating the financial markets in the BES islands.
 Financial supervision is carried out by De Nederlandsche Bank (DNB) and the Netherlands Authority for the Financial Markets (Autoriteit Financiële Markten or AFM).
-The Bank is responsible for safeguarding financial stability, while the AFM is responsible for supervising the operation of the financial markets.
+The DNB is responsible for safeguarding financial stability, while the AFM is responsible for supervising the operation of the financial markets.

 De Nederlandsche Bank is entrusted with the prudential supervision of credit institutions, insurance companies, investment institutions and trust companies.
 The main tasks of De Nederlandsche Bank are to:

 - Carry out the responsibility for the monetary policy;

 - Supervise banking and credit institutions;